-This Is What Happens in a Stock Buyback: Challenge the Fundamentals
+What is a Stock Buyback?
+Challenge the Fundamentals

 Stock Buyback or Stock Repurchase Defined

 A stock buyback or stock repurchase is the purchase of company shares by the same company that issued them.
 The company purchases its own shares in the stock market in the same way that you would do so when buying shares in that company.

 As this article is directed to the average investor in the stock market, as well as the average man-in-the-street or more commonly known as the layman stock investor, I will try and confine my discussions to how it affects this group of people

 While stock buybacks have benefits and disadvantages for both the stockholder and the mother corporation, I will delve more into the effects it has on the shareholder rather than the corporation.

 By buying back its own shares in the open market a company is in effect redeeming some of its outstanding shares or acquiring shares that are floating out in the general public.
 This decreases the number of shares available to the public which hopefully results in a rise in the market price of the stock—the basic workings of supply and demand.
 This, more than anything else, is the primary objective of a buyback program.